cloudevents/spec/spec.md

 serialization, the context attributes and the event data might both appear within the same JSON object.

-`Any` and `Map` values MUST NOT be used in context attributes, including in extension attributes.
+Values of type `Map`, either directly or via the `Any` type, MUST NOT be used in context attributes, including in extension attributes.

 ### REQUIRED Attributes